dwongdev/MediaWolf/README.md

 - Run `git push`

 You might face some issues in your files with the pre-commit hooks, fix them and try again.

+### Example Development Setup

+The development setup is as follows:

+- **VSCode** with Black formatting (line length set to 200 characters).
+- **isort** configured for organizing imports.
+- Default formatters for JavaScript, CSS, and HTML.
+- Python 3.12.